Collinzo2022/Single-Page-CV/README.md

 # Simple HTML CV Project

-This is a simple HTML CV project showcasing skills, education, and experience using HTML and CSS.
+This project is focused on creating a structured, single-page CV using only HTML.
+It covers semantic HTML, basic SEO principles, Open Graph (OG) tags for social media sharing, and includes a favicon.

-## Project URL
+## How to View the Project
-You can view the project or clone the repository from the following URL: [Github Repository - Single Page CV](https://github.com/Collinzo2022/Single-Page-CV)
+You can view the project here: https://single-page-cv-six.vercel.app